EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-draft.md

 ## Prediction

 Once a decision tree is learned from training on the data, a prediction is made for new data points by looking at which leaf node they fall on based on their feature values.
 The prediction for the leaf node is simply the **majority target** for decision tree classifiers or the **mean value of targets** for decision tree regressors.
 Note that for decision tree regressors, the predicted value will never be outside of the values in the training dataset (i.e. it does not extrapolate).

+An addition note for `scikit-learn` users using `DecisionTreeClassifier`.
+After a model is trained, the `predict` method is giving the majority target at the leaf node.
+The `predict_proba` method will output the proportion of each target class in the leaf node.

 ## Overfitting